simon-gonand/Zombie-s-Hordes-an-8-bit-game/README.md

 ## Game Design Document
-Here's the GDD of the game to help to understand what kind of game it will be developed.
+Here's a small GDD of the game to help to understand what kind of game it will be developed.
+The purpose of this project isn't to create a great game with a revolutionary game design and level design but to use the development of a game to explore old technologies and assemblers.

 ### Zombie’s Hordes – Game Design Document